vulcanshen/docker-compose-convenience-script/readme.md

 # Docker Compose Convenience Script (dcp.sh)

-dcp.sh is a shell script designed to simplify common Docker Compose commands, providing a more efficient way to manage your Dockerized applications.
-This script offers several convenient features, including:
+`dcp.sh` is a shell script designed to streamline your Docker Compose workflow by simplifying common commands and offering several convenient features:

-- Alias functionality: Sets dcp as an alias for docker-compose for quick and easy use.
+- **Quick reload**: Effortlessly update your Dockerized application's configuration with `dcp reload`.
+This command seamlessly stops and restarts all services, ensuring the latest changes in your docker-compose.yml file are immediately reflected.
-- Default plugin mode: Uses Docker Compose plugin mode by default for a more streamlined experience.
+- **Alias functionality**: Use `dcp` as a handy alias for docker-compose, saving you time and keystrokes.
-- Standalone mode support: If you're using the standalone docker-compose command, simply set the COMPOSE_CMD environment variable.
+- **Default plugin mode**: Enjoy a more streamlined experience with the default plugin mode.
-- Quick reload: Use the `dcp reload` command to quickly stop and restart all services.
+- **Standalone mode support**: If you're using the standalone docker-compose command, simply set the **COMPOSE_CMD** environment variable.

 # Installation